 I’ve had some proof that this can happen, but it takes a long time.
 If it’s completely enclosed, no air, you’ll develop not just shoots of green leaves, but also sprouts and algae.
 To avoid the algae, you may need to get some springtails or other insects that will consume the algae.
 Since I don’t have them, I need to do something slightly different.

 I’ve chosen to do this in a different container, with some fresh sphagnum moss, in hopes of getting this result, without the algae.
 As time progresses, I’ll update this in the next journal.
+This list may grow over time, and with other follow-up journals, I’ll detail what those are, along with the plants I couldn’t identify at this time.

 For me, I’ve seen more successes and failures in this scenario, but to be fair, it’s the best trial-and-error scenarios for some plant lovers and hobbyists.
 It shows creativity, and also aids in seeing something very different in how some plants thrive in a closed environment.
+There are a variety of terrariums that I’ve used where I’ve had a variety of results.
+I’ve used many different types of plants, and many of these plants would be seen as either tropical or are boosted in tropical environments.

 Closed terrariums can create tropical environments.
 Many go the route of putting not just soil and plants in them; those happen in the end.
 Preparing them, it’s a bit more detailed.
 This is the case for both open terrariums and closed terrariums.
 I’m dealing with both.
+With the open terrariums, expect to have things be room temperature all the way.

 Depending on how wide the top of each terrarium will be, the less likely any humidity would remain in it.
 Let’s say it has a narrow top, maybe an inch or two in diameter, it may take a bit longer for the humidity to reduce, and evaporate on through that small opening.
 With that opening, air will get in so those plants will get some slightly drier air.
 If it’s wide, then there won’t really be any humidity on a large scale, it will be short-lived at best, and whatever the atmosphere in the environment happens to be, then you will see the terrarium and the plants within acclimate to that environment.